 This is where my earlier digression into spell lists comes in.
 If you look at most unrestricted spell lists (i.e. the ones where they just throw in every spell they can thing of), you'll see that 1) there's way too many spells to meet my goal of two pages per spell level, and 2) take Conjuration, Evocation, Transmutation and bugger the rest, both because of the general effect types those schools encompass but also because those schools get the most spells.
 If I'm going to make school choice a meaningful choice, I need to ensure that the spell list is tweaked to reflect this.
 Again, a full discussion of spells is really a talk for later, but at its heart I decided to go with precisely three spells per school per spell level in the core rulebook.
 This way, you're guaranteed to get at least the same number of spells to play with as any other Mage.
 By limiting spells to just three per spell level, I can at least ensure that a school doesn't become the most popular choice through sheer number of options (though of course the spells actually available will play a big part, too).
-This gives 24 spells per spell level to play with (well, except levels 5 and 6, because the increasing complexity of spells at higher levels meant that I could only cram 16 per level on two pages for those).
+This gives 24 spells per spell level to play with (well, except for level 6, because the increasing complexity of spells at that level meant that I could only cram 16 per level on two pages there).
 For comparison, B/X grants a dozen wizard spells per spell level, plus another 6-8 clerical spells.
 So, even folding the two spell lists together (as I have), players will still have a little more in the way of options compared to B/X.

 Here's a PDF showing my spell list as it now stands: